 A New Perspective for a Year of Change

 Earlier this year, River SaaS Capital launched its annual SaaS industry survey report.
 Our aim was to provide insights so SaaS company owners could make informed decisions regarding growth.
 But then, in just a matter of weeks, the world changed — and quickly.
 Virtually every industry experienced some kind of downturn, and the SaaS industry was no exception.
+That’s why we developed and have released a new 2020 SaaS industry outlook report.

 While the impact on SaaS ultimately depended on the industries served and platform capabilities, it was safe to say that many struggled.
 As Q2 progressed, and as many of us experienced, there was an immediate need for solutions that many companies didn’t realize they had or thus far had not addressed.
 Because of this, many SaaS companies experienced staggering growth.